Airframe & Powerplant Seminar (Transitioning Military & Veterans)Short-Term Certificate

 The enrollment process involves a series of steps that the CSP team will help guide you through.
 At the end of the enrollment period, South is given a list of qualified candidates and coordinates with our Workforce Education development partners and industry to help you succeed.

 Preparation for the Airframe & Powerplant Seminar Certificate program begins two months before the start of classes to allow time for planning, completing the 8610-2 process and beginning the written tests.
+There are two start dates for this program: Fall Quarter and Spring Quarter.
 Advising and counseling services at South are ongoing and available year round.

 - Two one-hour information sessions are offered at McChord Air Force Base to allow transitioning service members and veterans to meet with school, Workforce and military support services